 How is a knowledge graph updated when some earth-shaking event takes place?
 Is a search engine manually editing information in that knowledge graph?
 It seems like an area that could be using a machine learning element to automate it and keep it up to date.

-Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that they thought it might be useful there, too.
-A Wired Magazine article from Monday describes how those featured snippets might be generated:
+Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that Google thought it might be useful there, too.
+A Wired Magazine article from Monday describes how a sentence compression algorithm behind these featured snippets might be used:

-At the heart of this approach is the crawling of a data store of news articles and other sources, with the help of a “massive team of PhD linguists it calls Pygmalion”, and the use of algorithms that are referred to as “sentence compression” algorithms that might generate answers to questions from sources such as that news source.
+At the heart of this approach is the crawling of a data store of news articles and other sources, with the help of a “massive team of Ph.D. linguists it calls Pygmalion,” and the use of algorithms that are referred to as “sentence compression” algorithms that might generate answers to questions from sources such as that news sources for featured snippets.

-Curious, I went in search of patents from Google that used “sentence compression” algorithms, and I found one:
+Curious and hopeful, I went in search of patents from Google that used “sentence compression” algorithms, and I happened to find one: